-Kathryn E. Piquette was a Senior Fellow in 2011 within the research group Space & Collective Identities (E-CSG-V), working with Dr Cornelia Kleinitz on this theme from the perspective of scribal/artistic space.
-The title of her Topoi project is: Graphical Space and the Construction of Past Identities.
-This project explores script and image from the perspective of the material object — the physical space which precedes yet also informs textual expression and meaning.
-Focussing on early Egyptian evidence (3200–2700 BCE), study is directed to the material and technical features of compositional spaces in order to address questions of individual and collective scribal identity.
+In 2011 she was a Senior Fellow within the research group (E-CSG-V) Space & Collective Identities, working with Cornelia Kleinitz on this theme from the perspective of scribal/artistic space.
+The title of her Topoi project was: Graphical Space and the Construction of Past Identities.
+This project explored script and image from the perspective of the material object — the physical space which precedes yet also informs textual expression and meaning.
+Focussing on early Egyptian evidence (3200–2700 BCE), study was directed to the material and technical features of compositional spaces in order to address questions of individual and collective scribal identity.

-Currently she pursues “A Comparative Study of Scribal and Artistic Spaces in Early Egypt and the Ancient Near East: Integrating micro- and macro-scale analyses” as a COFOUND Fellow at the Dahlem Research School.
-A description of her project can be found here.
+As a COFOUND Fellow at the Dahlem Research School from 2012 to 2013 she pursued “A Comparative Study of Scribal and Artistic Spaces in Early Egypt and the Ancient Near East: Integrating micro- and macro-scale analyses”.